dalibormoc/Vue-3-Node.js-TypeScript-Cypress-Tailwind/README.md

 # Implementation

 I tried to make the design as similar as possible to the mockup using only TailwindCSS and CSS.
-However, in real application I would prefer to use a component library that would make the development much faster and would keep the design consistent throughout the application.
+However, in a real application, I would prefer to use a component library that would make the development much faster and keep the design consistent throughout the application.

 Things I have done: